aslansq/freertos_intro_qemu/5_queue/README.md

 ```

 ## Notes
-Use app_init function in demo.c to implement your demo application.
+Use demo_init function in demo.c to implement your demo application.
 Run in debug console to dump the trace
 -exec dump binary value trace.bin *RecorderDataPtr